-TIFO was founded in 2012 by Margrit von Braun (Dean Emerita, University of Idaho) and Ian von Lindern (retired CEO, TerraGraphics Environmental Engineering) as the non-profit successor to the TerraGraphics Environmental Engineering/University of Idaho (TGEE/UOI) International Initiative.
-The Initiative adapted and implemented hazardous waste site cleanups within the cultural and socio-economic realities of low and middle income countries.
-Drs. von Braun and von Lindern established TIFO to continue this work in the non-profit sector after retiring and selling TGEE, an engineering company they founded in 1984.
+TIFO was founded in 2012 by Margrit von Braun and Ian von Lindern to address growing disparities in environmental health.
+TIFO is the non-profit successor to the TerraGraphics Environmental Engineering (TG)/University of Idaho International Initiative.
+TG worked with local, state, and federal governments to address environmental contamination in the US, including remediation at the Bunker Hill Superfund Site.
+The Initiative adapted and implemented hazardous waste site cleanup methods to the cultural and socio-economic realities of low and middle-income countries.
+Drs. von Braun and von Lindern established TIFO to continue this work in the non-profit sector.

 Bunker Hill and Beyond: TIFO's Roots in Idaho Mining Communities